hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_conf.md

 using secondary data stores.
 Existing threads will also be allowed to finish their work using those secondary data stores but for new requests, they will utilize the primary datastore only.

+***DISABLE_SECONDARY_DS_EXECD***

+Do not use this parameter.
+It is for internal use only.

+If this parameter is set, the use of all secondary data stores is disabled for requests coming from execution hosts.
+(see also *DISABLE_SECONDARY_DS* to disable data stores for all incoming requests).

+Enabling this parameter in a running system will cause qmaster to complete the processing of pending requests using secondary data stores.
+Existing threads will also be allowed to finish their work using those secondary data stores but for new requests, they will utilize the primary datastore only.

 ***ENABLE_ENFORCE_MASTER_LIMIT***

 If this parameter is set then the *s_rt*, *h_rt* limit of a running job are tested and executed by the